Journeys on this Train

 The Rocky Mountaineer was awarded the right to operate routes in the Canadian Rockies and purchase VIA Rail’s equipment in 1990 by the Canadian government.
 The owner, who ate beans for a while until his fledgling company took hold, started with two-day, all-daylight programs between Vancouver and Banff.
 In 1995, the company launched its luxury GoldLeaf Service with its custom-built glass dome coaches offering fine dining on the lower level.
 Today, more than 50 percent of all guests choose GoldLeaf service.
 In 2006, the company launched two more tourist train routes: Vancouver-Whistler and Whistler-Jasper.

-In 2013, Rocky Mountaineer's first international service was tested between Vancouver, Canada and Seattle, Washington in the U.S. The results were favorable; in 2014, cross-border departures were begun, and for 2015, the company is offering 12 southbound and 12 northbound dates on selected Saturdays throughout the Alaskan cruise season from May-September.
+In 2013, Rocky Mountaineer's first cross-border trip was tested between Vancouver, Canada and Seattle, Washington.
+This route is called "Coastal Passage."
+The results were favorable; in 2014, cross-border departures were begun, and for 2015, the company is offering 18 southbound and 18 northbound dates from May-September.
 This is offered in GoldLeaf and Silverleaf only.

 Latest News: Click here for Track 25, our blog, for the latest news on the Rocky Mountaineer and other of our World's Top 25 Trains™.

 On all departures, IRT recommends GoldLeaf service.
 It has a beautiful bi-level dome coach, is fully air-conditioned with full-length dome windows, and assigned seating that can accommodate groups of four.
 The main benefit, from our point of view, is GoldLeaf passengers’ exclusive access to the large open-air observation decks.
 As this is a daytime-only train, there are no sleeping accommodations.
 Overnights are spent in upgraded hotels for GoldLeaf passengers.